-Environments:

-$$e ::= [x_1 \leftarrow v_1 \dots, x_n \leftarrow v_n]$$
+Environments: $e ::= [x_1 \leftarrow v_1 \dots, x_n \leftarrow v_n]$ Stores: $s ::= [\ell_1 \leftarrow v_1 \dots, \ell_n \leftarrow v_n]$

-Stores:

-$$s ::= [\ell_1 \leftarrow v_1 \dots, \ell_n \leftarrow v_n]$$ if an illegal write was detected or a pair v/s' of a value v for the source term and a modified store s'.

-The evaluation relation, defined by the inference rules in figure 1, is written $\varphi, e, s \vdash a \rightarrow r$, meaning that in evaluation environment e, initial store s, and store control φ , the source term a evaluates to the result r, which is either err
+The evaluation relation, defined by the inference rules in Fig. 1, is written $\varphi, e, s \vdash a \rightarrow r$, meaning that in evaluation environment e, initial store s, and store control φ , the source term a evaluates to the result r, which is either err if an illegal write was detected or a pair v/s' of a value v for the source term and a modified store s'.

-The only unusual ingredient in this semantics is the φ component, which maps store locations to sets of values: if $\varphi(\ell)$ is defined, values written to the location l must belong to the set $\varphi(\ell)$, otherwise a run-time error err is generated (and propagated by rules 12-21); if $\varphi(\ell)$ is undefined, any value can be stored at l .
+The only unusual ingredient in this semantics is the φ component, which maps store locations to sets of values: if $\varphi(\ell)$ is defined, values written to the location l must belong to the set $\varphi(\ell)$, otherwise a run-time error err is generated; if $\varphi(\ell)$ is undefined, any value can be stored at l .
 (See rules 10 and 11.)
 For instance, taking $\varphi(\ell) = \emptyset$ prevents any assignment to l .

-The rules for propagating the err result and aborting execution (rules 12-21) are the same rules as for propagating run-time type errors (wrong) in [30]; the only difference is that we have no rules to detect run-time type errors, thus making no difference between run-time type violations and non-terminating programs (no derivations exist in both cases): the standard type soundness theorems show that type violations cannot occur at run-time in well-typed source terms.
+The rules for propagating the err result and aborting execution (rules 12-21) are the same rules as for propagating run-time type errors (wrong) in [39]; the only difference is that we have no rules to detect run-time type errors, thus making no difference between run-time type violations and non-terminating programs (no derivations exist in both cases): the standard type soundness theorems show that type violations cannot occur at run-time in well-typed source terms.

 An unusual aspect of our formalism is that the store control φ must be given at the start of the execution.
 The reason is that, with big-step operational semantics, it does not suffice to perform a regular evaluation $e, s \vdash a \rightarrow v/s'$ and observe the differences between s and s' to detect illegal writes.
 For one thing, we would not observe temporary assignments, where a malicious applet writes illegal values to a sensitive location, then restores the original values before terminating.
-Also, we could not say anything about nonterminating terms: the applet could perform illegal writes, then enter an infinite loop to avoid detection.
+Also, we could not say anything about non-terminating terms: the applet could perform illegal writes, then enter an infinite loop to avoid detection.
 By providing the store control φ in advance, we ensure that the first write error will be detected immediately and reported as the err result.

-Unfortunately, this provides no way to control stores to locations created during the evaluation (rule 8 chooses these locations outside of $Dom(\varphi)$, meaning that writes to these locations will be free): only preexisting locations can be sensitive.
+Unfortunately, this provides no way to control stores to locations created during the evaluation (rule 8 chooses these locations outside of $\mathrm{Dom}(\varphi)$, meaning that writes to these locations will be free): only preexisting locations can be sensitive.
 (This can be viewed as an inadequacy of big-step semantics, and a small-step, reduction-based semantics would fare better here.
-However, there are other features of big-step semantics that are crucial to our study: the clean separation between browser-supplied environment and applet-supplied source term, and the ability to interpret abstract type names by arbitrary sets of values.)
+However, several semantic features that play an important role in our study are easier to express in a big-step semantics than in a reduction semantics: the clean separation between browser-supplied environment and applet-supplied source term, and the ability to interpret abstract type names by arbitrary sets of values.)